CareTech-at-UCI/.github/profile/README.md

-# Hi! 👋 Welcome to CareTech ⚕️
+# Welcome to CareTech ⚕️

 **We are a new club that promotes and investigates the Health Technology field by empowering early disease detection with tech solutions**